The programme encompasses 15 months (3 semesters) and gives 90 ECTS credits.

 The thesis is the culmination of the student's master’s degree studies.
 The thesis is to represent the independent work of the student, and the topic is to be chosen in consultation with the academic staff.
 A supervisor will be made available for each student.

 If a student decides to write the thesis with 60 credits scope, then three courses will be removed from the study plan.
-The student decides which courses that is to be removed.
+The student decides which courses that are to be removed.